saferinsulin/website/hypoglycaemia.md

 ## Avoidance of Hypoglycaemia

 Low blood sugar occurs for many reasons on ICU.
+When we audit hypo's we see the same risk factors everytime:

+* not monitoring blood glucose frequently enough
+* feed or IV glucose interruptions
+* fasting
+* reestablishing or starting long acting (or mixed) insulins

-Many hypo's in our audits are due to fasting due to illness or being nil by mouth.
+##### Fasting due to illness or being nil by mout

 The easiest way to avoid these is to ensure patients have some glucose in their IV fluids until their nutrition has been established.
+If in doubt start glucose 10% or 4% with NaCl.

+#### Iatrogenic hypoglycaemia

 We are most concerned though with hypoglycaemia caused by insulin.